instadeepai/jumanji/docs/environments/knapsack.md

 is invalid.

 ## Observation
-The observation given to the agent provides information on the total problem, the items already added to the knapsack and environment meta info such as number of steps taken and the remaining budget.
+The observation given to the agent provides information regarding the weights and the values of all the items, as well as, which items have been packed into the knapsack.

 **Observation Spec**:

+- `weights` jax array (float32) of shape `(num_items,)`, shows an array of weights of the items to be packed into the knapsack.
-- `problem` jax array (float32) of shape `(num_items, 2)`, shows an array of weights/values of the items to be packed into the knapsack.
+- `values` jax array (float32) of shape `(num_items,)`, shows an array of values of the items to be packed into the knapsack.
-- `first_item`: jax array (int32), gives the index of the last item added.
-- `last_item`: jax array (int32), gives the index of the first item added.
 - `action_mask`: jax array (bool) of shape `(num_items,)`, array of binary values denoting which items can be packed into the knapsack.

 ## Action